thosgood/this-weeks-finds/markdown/151-200/week189.md

 coincidental noise burst should not.
 They are now analyzing the data and should come out with a paper soon.

-Don\'t hold your breath: it\'s very unlikely that they\'ll see any gravitational waves until they boost the sensitivity more.
-The LIGO folks are in this for the long haul\...
+Don't hold your breath: it's very unlikely that they'll see any gravitational waves until they boost the sensitivity more.
+The LIGO folks are in this for the long haul...

-But meanwhile, going down all the way to the Planck scale, I\'d like to talk about a shocking new development in loop quantum gravity:
+But meanwhile, going down all the way to the Planck scale, I'd like to talk about a shocking new development in loop quantum gravity:

 7\) Olaf Dreyer, Quasinormal modes, the area spectrum, and black hole